 Rovinj ferry: schedules and tickets

-Ferries to Rovinj depart from the ports of Venice, Trieste, Cesenatico, and also from Piran, in Slovenia.
+Ferries to Rovinj depart from the ports of Venice, Trieste, Cesenatico, and from Piran in Slovenia.

-Connections from Italy and Slovenia to Rovinj are seasonal and operated by 4 companies: Liberty Lines, Venezia Lines, Kompas (Adriatic Lines), and Gomo Viaggi.
+Connections from Italy and Slovenia to Rovinj are seasonal and operated by 3 ferry companies: Liberty Lines, Kompas (Adriatic Lines), and Gomo Viaggi.
 The routes are usually active from May to September with multiple daily departures.
 Keep in mind that ferries to Rovinj do not carry motor vehicles, only passengers.
 However, you can travel with your pet.

 Here is some additional information about the available routes: